Spartronics4915/2019-DeepSpace/OdometryNotes.md

     /* method 1:
      * Look at the distance traveled since last measurement, consider
      *   current gyro heading rather than our stored state
      * Divide by delta time to produce a velocity.
+Note that
+     * 254's implementation doesn't include time computations explicitly.
+     * In method 1, the implicit time is the time between samples which relates
+     * to the looper time interval.
+Thus: leftDelta is measured in
+     * inches/loopinterval.
+To the degree that the loop interval isn't a
+     * constant the result will be noisy.
      */
     final double leftDist = mDrive.getLeftEncoderDistance();
     final double rightDist = mDrive.getRightEncoderDistance();